timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 The password to turn casper-fs visible is "AbraKadabra".
-The password to turn the Firewall invisible is "Shazam".
+The password to turn the casper-fs invisible is "Shazam".

 You need to send the password for your fake device, "usb15".